musq/www/content/posts/iitd-mitm-liability.md

 a [plain HTTP page] (http://www.cc.iitd.ac.in/CSC/index.php?option=com_content&view=article&id=53&Itemid=57) , anyone can inject a malicious link instead.
 The content of this page can also be modified to show modified SHA1 & MD5 hashes.
-An innocent user will follow that link to download the malicious certificate and install it as a Trusted Root on his machine compromising all of his future communications.
+An uninformed user will follow that link to download the malicious certificate and install it as a Trusted Root on his machine **compromising all of his future communications**.

 ### Vulnerability reporting